deadmanShadow/deadmanShadow/README.md

 ![Profile views](https://gpvc.arturio.dev/anUnnecessary)

-<h4>🎓 I am a Junior MERN Stack and Font-End developer with a passion for building user-friendly and engaging applications.
+<h4>🎓 I am a Junior MERN Stack and Frontend developer with a passion for building user-friendly and engaging applications.
 Despite coming from a non-CSE background, I’ve developed a strong passion for web development.
-I’ve been focusing on mastering the MERN Stack (MongoDB, Express.js, React.js, and Node.js) and honing my FrontEnd skills.</h4>
+I’ve been focusing on mastering the MERN Stack (MongoDB, Express.js, React.js, and Node.js) and honing my Frontend skills.</h4>

 Skills: HTML | CSS | BOOTSTRAP | TAILWIND | JAVASCRIPT | REACT JS | NODE.JS